 Common Cyber Attacks and Internet Safety Threats

 Current cyber attacks are getting more sophisticated.
 In the past, you only had to worry about antiviruses.
 But nowadays, hackers create elaborate scams with legitimate tools to fool even avid internet users.
 So, let’s check out some of the most common internet safety threats on the internet.
+You can also learn Ethical Hacking to reverse cyber threats.

 Phishing involves luring users into presenting their personal information and login details on a fake website or email chain.